COVID: US relaxes mask rules for fully vaccinated people | DW | 13.05.2021

 "I would like to say that we have fully vaccinated people; we should start acting like it," Utah Republican Governor Spencer Cox told Biden during the meeting.

-The CDC said in a statement that new data collected in the past two weeks showed that vaccines "work in the real world, they stand up to the variants, and vaccinated people are less likely to transmit the virus."
+The CDC said that new data collected in the past two weeks showed that vaccines "work in the real world, they stand up to the variants, and vaccinated people are less likely to transmit the virus."

 "We followed the science here," said Walensky, adding, "a coalescence of more science that has emerged just in the last week."